-In High schools it was agreed that both for science laboratories and for arts and crafts a room equivalent in area to two class room units, viz., 800 sq. ft. would be needed for a half class.
+In High Schools it was agreed that both for science laboratories and for arts and crafts a room equivalent in area to two class room units, viz., 800 sq. ft. would be needed for a half class.

-4. Minimum accommodation required in schools of various types.-Having thus defined the floor area of the main types of room required in a school building by multiplying the number of pupils in a given class by the number of sq. ft. which each of them needs for reasonably comfortable and hygienic working the Committee next considered what should be the minimum accommodation (including rooms both for teaching and non-teaching purposes) which ought to be provided for schools of different sizes at each of the three main stages of education with which they are concerned, viz.,

-Primary schools, Middle schools (which do not form part of High schools), High schools (including Middle sections).
+4. Minimum accommodation required in schools of various types.-Having thus defined the floor area of the main types of room required in a school building by multiplying the number of pupils in a given class by the number sq. ft. which each of them needs for reasonably comfortable and hygienic working, the Committee next considered what should be the minimum accommodation (including rooms both for teaching and non-teaching purposes) which ought to be provided for schools of different sizes at each of the three main stages of education with which they are concerned. viz., Primary Schools, Middle Schools (which do not form part of High Schools), High Schools (including Middle sections).
 The Committee wish to make it clear that in drawing up a schedule of accommodation they have no intention of trying to lay down hard and fast rules.
-Their main object is to indicate in a fairly precise way the minimum accommodation which in their opinion will allow schools of varying sizes at the three different stages specified to work efficiently.
-In the interests of economy which is a consideration of paramount importance in most parts of India so far as school buildings are concerned, they have not suggested the provision of any rooms which, however, desirable, cannot be regarded as essential.
-For instance there can be little question that a separate hall is extremely desirable for corporate activities in a large Primary or Middle school; similarly in a large High school a separate hall and gymnasium and, when any considerable number of pupils take meals at school, a separate dining room will not only add enormously to the amenities of the school but will also greatly facilitate the task of organisation.
+Their main object is to indicate in a fairly precise way the minimum accommodation which in their opinion will allow schools of varying three different stages specified to work efficiently.
+In the sizes at the interests of economy which is a consideration of paramount importance in most parts of India so far as school buildings are concerned, they have not suggested the provision of any rooms which, however, desirable cannot be regarded as essential.
+For instance there can be little question that a separate hall is extremely desirable for corporate activities in a large Primary or Middle School; similarly in a large High School a separate Hall and gymnasium and, when any considerable number of pupils take meals at school, a separate dining room will not only add enormously to the amenities of the school but will also greatly facilitate the task of organisation.
 Extra accommodation of this kind should certainly be provided when funds allow.